-This Code of Conduct becomes effective on 1 January 2015 and governs COCIR company members' ("Members") interactions with Healthcare Professionals.
-This Code of Conduct was amended in 2017.
-This amended Code of Conduct becomes effective on 1 January 2019.
+This Code of Conduct governs COCIR company members ("Members") interactions with Healthcare Professionals.
+This Code of Conduct was amended in 2025.
+This amended Code of Conduct becomes effective on 20 March 2025.

-"HEALTHCARE PROFESSIONALS" refers to individuals (and the institutions for which they work) involved in the decision-making process resulting in the procurement of Members' products or services.
-This includes doctors, nurses, hospital managers, and consultants employed by hospitals.
+"Healthcare Professionals" refers to individuals who provide healthcare services or who are involved in the decision-making process resulting in the procurement of Members' products or services.
+It also covers the institutions for which they work.